 - Students must complete the DPI Precollege Scholarship Application form and return it to the college campus.

-- Student must receive verification from their middle or high school or a WEOP Education Specialist that they are eligible for free or reduce price meals.
+- Students must receive verification from their middle or high school or a WEOP Education Specialist that they are eligible for free or reduce price meals.

 Types of Precollege Programs